OpenAI runtime authorization

-OpenAI's own Agents SDK includes input and output guardrails, but these operate on the conversation level, not the tool level.
-They can check whether a user's message is appropriate, but they cannot enforce "this specific function call with these specific arguments should be blocked."
-OpenAI acknowledged in their December 2025 Atlas disclosure that prompt injection is "unlikely to ever be fully solved."
-Authorization is not a model problem.
-It's an infrastructure problem.
+OpenAI's Agents SDK includes input and output guardrails, but these operate on the conversation level, not the tool level.
+They can check whether a user's message is appropriate, but they do not enforce "this specific function call with these specific arguments should be blocked."
+Enforcement is not a model problem.
+It is an infrastructure problem.

-OpenAI's Agents SDK guardrails check input/output messages, not individual function calls.
-A blocked message stops the agent entirely, not a single dangerous tool call.
+OpenAI's Agents SDK guardrails check input and output messages, not individual function calls.
+A blocked message stops the agent entirely, not a single tool call.

 GPT models can hallucinate function arguments: wrong email addresses, inflated amounts, nonexistent table names.
 Pydantic validation catches type errors, not business logic violations.

-Neither the Chat Completions API nor the Agents SDK log tool calls with authorization context.
-For SOC2, HIPAA, or financial compliance, you need to know what was attempted, what was allowed, and what was blocked.
+Neither the Chat Completions API nor the Agents SDK log tool calls with decision context.
+For SOC 2, HIPAA, or financial compliance, you need to know what was attempted, what was allowed, and what was blocked.

 Before and after Veto

 The left tab shows standard OpenAI function calling.
 The model returns tool_calls, your code executes them unconditionally.
 The right tab adds Veto.
-Same agent, same tools, every call evaluated against policy first.
+Same agent, same tools, each governed call evaluated against policy first.

 import OpenAI from 'openai'